 For example, intermittent fasting and muscle building work great for me since fasting releases enormous amounts of growth hormone.

-However, it is important to always exercise during the fasting period to maximize fat burning.
+However, it is important to always exercise during fasting to maximize fat burning.
 If you eat before exercising, insulin production will prevent fat burning (Meijssen et al. 200117).

 2. Stay Hydrated

-Especially when you are fasting for the first time, it is essential to drink a lot.
+It is essential to drink a lot, especially when fasting for the first time.
 Otherwise, the fluid loss caused by glycogen breakdown will inevitably lead to headaches.

 Also, drinking is the best remedy for cravings.
 One of the most common beginner mistakes in intermittent fasting is confusing thirst with hunger.

-Instead of reaching for water or tea, we snack since solid food also keeps us hydrated.
+We snack instead of reaching for water or tea since food keeps us hydrated.

 When we forgo habitual snacks, we don’t automatically replenish the fluids they had previously given us.